GluuFederation/agama-pw/README.md

 * Ensure that the imported flow is correctly integrated and functioning as intended.

-### Uploading the Agama-pw Flow

-To use the Agama-pw flow:

-1. Download the login flow and upload it as an Agama project in Tui.
-2. After uploading the flow, import the flow configuration.

-You can also obtain a sample `Flow Configuration` by exporting it from Tui.

-#### Flow Configuration

 ### Running the Agama Project

 To run the flow, you need to [install the Tarp extension](https://github.com/JanssenProject/jans/tree/main/demos/jans-tarp).